A recent Bitcoin chart shows the asset’s price moves.

 Costs and fees

-“Nadex charges $1 per option per trade up to $50 per order.
+“Nadex charges $1 per option per trade.
 Options that expire in the money require an additional $1 settlement fee.
 There are no additional commissions or charges.”

 One thing Nadex does very well is fees.
 The fees are simple, straightforward, and easy to understand.
 It isn’t the cheapest options trading platform around, but remember that there are no third-parties or brokers in the middle.